jm4r7in/jm4r7in.github.io/_posts/2015-03-11-run-phonegap-on-ubuntu.md

 Go to project folder -> platforms -> android -> AndroidManifest.xml
 Find something like:
 	<uses-sdk android:minSdkVersion="10" android:targetSdkVersion="19" />

+Replace the value of android:targetSdkVersion by the version

 ### 2. Edit the App